Diesel scandal casts gloom over VW's home town

 VW has seen its long established reputation as symbol of German engineering excellence tarnished by a scandal affecting 11 million vehicles worldwide that broke a week ago.

-VW employees arriving for work at the company’s huge plant in the northern German town on Friday hoped that a new chief executive could start to stabilize the company.
+VW employees arriving for work at the company’s huge plant in the northern German town on Friday hoped that a new chief executive could start to stabilise the company.

 “We need a fresh start, that’s why the change at the top is important,” said a worker from the project planning department, who did not want to give his name.